"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 The words made Emperor Wei snap his head up, his confusion momentarily overriding his fear.

-"What is it?" he asked, his voice low and strained.
+"What is it?" he asked, his voice low.

 The Queen turned, her face drawn taut, her thoughts racing through decades of history.

-"Do you remember… years ago, when your cultivation had not yet recovered, and you ordered two hundred thousand troops to surround and kill a single girl from a fallen noble house?"
+"Do you remember… years ago, when your cultivation hadn't yet recovered, and you ordered two hundred thousand troops to surround and kill a single girl from a fallen noble house?"

 He blinked, the memory vague and dusty.